Angel-A15/text-eidtor-PWA/README.md

 ## Project
 As a developer, I want an application that creates notes and code snippets with or without internet connection.
 I make notes on a regular daily bases for iam increasing my understanding of new concepts in programming languages.
-It would be inconveniant if one day I was unable to do so, because I wasn't connected to the internet.
-This application would make note taking accessible to me anytime and anywhere.
+It would be great loss if I were to lose connection to the internet one day.
+This application would make note aking accessible to me anytime and anywhere.

 The concept I have set out for the application follows: